Synsbasen/synsbasen-api-ruby/README.md

 Key features of the Synsbasen API Ruby library include:
 - Seamless configuration path for swift setup and utilization.
-- Pagination helpers for easy navigation through results*.
+- Pagination helpers for easy navigation through results.*
 - Built-in mechanisms for parameter serialization in accordance with the Synsbasen API's specifications.

 *coming soon